-Which city is cheaper, New Orleans or Jacksonville?
+Which place is cheaper, New Orleans or Jacksonville?

 These are the overall average travel costs for the two destinations.